TheMarlboroMan/japavocards/README.md

 The application does allow for:

 - Shuffle the words in each run so every exercise is slightly different (words are all the same, order is different).

-The application will allow for:

 - Filter the words used in the exercise: all words, all words with a set of labels, all unlabeled words...
-- Choose the interface and translation language.
-- Choose between continuous exercise (endless loop of words) or a finite set (chosen words, once).
 - Allow for reverse translation (from the translation to the japanese words).
-- Allow and disallow the romaji text (so you can practice your reading skills).
+- Limit the number of words to use in the exercise.

+The application will allow for:

+- Choose the interface and translation languages.
+- Have a little "play" mode in with the user can track whether the word has been guessed or not.

 Probably will also: